Pirates board tanker and steal cash in first Nigerian attack since 2021

 A product tanker has been boarded by a pirate gang in the first such attack in Nigerian waters since 2021.

-Maritime security companies reported the unnamed Marshall Islands-flagged ship was targeted by four assailants in a small black skiff on Monday evening, 104 nautical miles southwest of Brass.
+Maritime security companies reported the unnamed Marshall Islands-flagged ship was targeted by four assailants in a small black skiff on Monday evening, 193 km (104 nautical miles) south-west of Brass.

 They approached at a speed of 25 knots, according to Africa Risk Compliance (ARC).

-The seafarers are said to be safe and the ship continued on to its next port call in Douala, Cameroon.
+The seafarers are said to be safe, and the ship continued to its next port call in Douala, Cameroon.

 Ambrey Analytics said no weapons were seen during the incident.